samozzy/zoo-programme/_events/sneakpeek-shadow-game.md

  - You will be asked to complete a registration form.
  - When registering, please choose the performance start date (show begins at 12 noon)
- - You’ll receive a confirmation email on the address you used for the registration.
-Be sure to check your Junk/Spambox if you don't seem to have received anything.
+ - You’ll receive a confirmation email at the address you used for the registration.
+Be sure to check your Junk/Spambox if it seems you have not received anything.